 Contact freezers are used for freezing products in bulk and in blocks.
 The product is filled in trays or pans with water that acts as a freezing media.
 It gives better contact with freezers plates and gives fast freezing.
 After freezing product gets embedded inside ice which also acts as a barrier in between product inside and oxygen in the air to arrest putrefactive oxidation and dehydration from dry cold store air.
 Ammonia (NH3), Freon 104, Carbon dioxide (CO2) gases are generally used as refrigerants in this system.

 In blast freezing it is air, which is cooled and blasted or circulated over the product.
 Cold air is blown over the product, which cools the product and takes off its heat.
 This is a kind of exchange.
 Cold air is blown from one end generally top of the chamber and hot air is sucked from below to pass through the cooling coils.
 Cooling coils have circulating refrigerant inside which takes heat from the air in order to get converted into gaseous form.
 The refrigerant gas is passed through the condensers and converted again into liquid and sent again to cooling coils to cool air.

-Though brine-freezing technology is considered to be old and obsolete yet it is still in use for commercial ice production in several developing countries.
+Though brine-freezing technology is considered to be old and obsolete freezing method yet it is still in use for commercial ice production in several developing countries.
 Freezers have a tank fitted with cooling coils.
 Brine made of common salt (sodium chloride) or calcium chloride is filled into the tank and cooled with the help of passing refrigerant.
 The product to be frozen is submerged in the cold circulating brine and gets frozen.
 The product however comes in the contact of brine that alters its natural taste and makes it salty or even bitter if brine is made of calcium chloride.

 Slow Freezing vs Quick Freezing

 A commodity is considered frozen when its temperature reaches to –18 degree Celsius or below at its core.
 Biochemical changes and putrefactive activities keep working although at a slow pace and if time is longer especially when a commodity is thick or too big, they may render it unsuitable for human consumption by the time its core temperature reaches to –18 degree Celsius.
 Another activity, which attributes to the above, is the loss of nutrients and drip loss during slow freezing due to the translocation of electrolytes.

-Loss of Nutrients and Translocation of Intracellular Electrolytes Due to Slow Freezing
+Loss of Nutrients Due to Slow Freezing

 Plant and animal tissues have 80 to 90% water.
 Biological water filled inside cells and intercellular spaces (plasma), blood, lymph everywhere is water and they are carriers of nutrients, chemicals, proteins, carbohydrates, salts and minerals into the cells and excretes back carbon dioxide and other break down products from metabolic and catabolic activities.
 When temperature of a commodity reaches below 0 degree Celsius (–2 to –4 degree Celsius), water wants to get frozen and convert into ice as freezing point of water is 0 degree Celsius.
 Salts, minerals and other nutrients are dissolved in biological water and form a kind of mild brine, which freezes at a much lower temperature.